1vicxtr/ext-vsc-moon/README.md

-# Soporte para Lenguaje Moon
+# Moon Language Support

-Esta es una extensión para Visual Studio Code que añade soporte para archivos con la extensión `.moon`.
+This is an extension for Visual Studio Code that adds support for files with the `.moon` extension.

-## Características
+## Characteristics

-* **Resaltado de Sintaxis**: Colores para etiquetas, atributos y valores.
+* **Syntax Highlighting**: Colors for labels, attributes, and values.
-* **Autocompletado**: Sugerencias automáticas para etiquetas comunes.
+* **Autocomplete**: Automatic suggestions for common tags.
-* **Formateo de Código**: Indentación automática para mantener el código limpio.
+* **Code Formatting**: Automatic indentation to keep your code clean.

-## Uso
+## Use

-Simplemente instala la extensión y abre cualquier archivo `.mn` para empezar a usarla.
+Simply install the extension and open any `.mn` file to start using it.